galenseilis/old_blog/_posts/2019-04-07-quantecon-numba.md

 print(timeit('fib(10)', globals={'fib':fib}))
 ```
-Running the above code on my laptop gives around 4.7 seconds to run the function 1000000 times according to timeit, which is reasonable for small *n* but let's see if we can speed this up with the Numba's jit.
+Running the above code on my laptop gives around $4.7$ seconds to run the function $1000000$ times according to timeit, which is reasonable for small $n$ but let's see if we can speed this up with the Numba's jit.

 ```python
 from numba jit